Relativistic magnetohydrodynamics in the early Universe: Introduction

 and \Eq{vort_summary} reduces to

 A Hubble friction term proportional to $(3 \cs^2 - 1) \, \HH$ appears when $\cs^2 \neq \third$ in both the momentum and energy conservation equations as a consequence of the Universe expansion, breaking the conformal invariance of the equations.
-Note that in the subrelativistic limit, the Hubble-dependent term in the energy equation vanishes if one rescales $\tilde \rho = a^{3\,(1 + \cs^2)}$, as it is shown in \Sec{generic_scaling}.
-The terms $\tilde f^0_{\rm tot}$ and $\uu \cdot \tff_\tot$ correspond to energy dissipation and power exerted by the different forces to the fluid.
-In addition, we find that $\partial_\tau \gamma^2$, omitted in previous work, presents terms that are non-negligible even in the subrelativistic limit (see \Sec{perfect_fluid_hydro} and, in particular, \Sec{rel_hydrodynamics}), yielding a modification in the coefficient of $(\uu \cdot \nab) \ln \tilde \rho$ in the energy equation\footnote{We note that the corresponding correction to \Eq{cont_summary_nonrel} has been recently pointed out in \cite{Dahl:2024eup} in Minkowski space-time before this work has been made public. } [see \Eq{cont_summary_nonrel}] and in the coefficient of $\uu\, (\uu \cdot \nab) \ln \tilde \rho$ in the momentum equation [see \Eq{mom_summary_nonrel}].
+Note that in the subrelativistic limit, the Hubble-dependent term in the energy equation vanishes if one rescales $\tilde \rho = a^{3\,(1 + \cs^2)} \rho$, as it is shown in \Sec{generic_scaling}.
+The terms $\tilde f^0_{\rm tot}$ and $\uu \cdot \tff_\tot$ correspond to energy dissipation and power exerted by the different forces on the fluid.
+In addition, we find that $\partial_\tau \gamma^2$, omitted in previous work, presents terms that are non-negligible even in the subrelativistic limit (see \Sec{perfect_fluid_hydro} and, in particular, \Sec{rel_hydrodynamics}), yielding a modification in the coefficient of $(\uu \cdot \nab) \ln \tilde \rho$ in the energy equation\footnote{We note that the corresponding correction to \Eq{cont_summary_nonrel} was recently pointed out in \cite{Dahl:2024eup} in Minkowski space-time before this work was published. } [cf.~\Eq{cont_summary_nonrel}] and in the coefficient of $\uu\, (\uu \cdot \nab) \ln \tilde \rho$ in the momentum equation [cf.~\Eq{mom_summary_nonrel}].